Manufacturing technology limits

-What small waves or seams mean - and what they don't.
+What small creases or seams mean - and what they don't mean.

-Awning fabrics are high-performance fabrics that can withstand sun, wind and weather and remain beautiful for many years.
+Awning fabrics are high-performance fabrics which can withstand sun, wind and further weather conditions whilst remaining beautiful for many years.

-Because they are permanently stretched, rolled up and moved, they show small signs of this wear and tear over time - completely naturally and without affecting their protective effect or service life.
+Because they are permanently stretched, rolled up and moved, they show small signs of this wear and tear over the course of time - completely naturally and without impairing their protective function or service life.

-Each fabric is a piece of craftsmanship, made to last outdoors.
+Each fabric is crafted individually and made to last outdoors.

 Material with character